Narsimha-komari/Narsimha-komari/README.md

 ## 🚀 About Me

-I'm  passionate fresher exploring the world of Web Development.
-I have hands-on experience with HTML, CSS, JavaScript, Java, Node.js, and databases like MySQL & SQL.
+I’m a passionate and motivated fresher with a strong interest in web development I have hands-on experience with HTML, CSS, JavaScript, Java, Node.js, and databases like MySQL & SQL.
 I'm eager to build real-world projects and continue learning new technologies to grow as a full-stack developer.